whjelmar/meeting-vault/README.md

 ### Plugin Framework

-{{PROJECT_NAME}} includes a plugin framework that allows for easy extension of the application's functionality.
+meeting-vault includes a plugin framework that allows for easy extension of the application's functionality.
 Plugins can register hooks to perform actions at different stages of the application lifecycle.

 ### Hooks